 India’s long-time throwdown expert D. Raghavendra, and Sri Lanka’s Nuwan Seneviratne, appointed by Virat Kohli himself, are credited with helping players like Kohli and Gill dominate fast bowlers.

-Career Path and Skills Required
+Skills Required

-- Understanding of batting psychology and biomechanics
+- Technical Knowledge: Understanding batting techniques and bowlers’ variations.

 Final Thoughts